naval-group/LOTUSim-Xdyn/doc_user/training/remote_models.md

 ## Force interface - `force`

-- This method is where the actual force and torques are calculated.
+- This method is where the actual forces and torques are calculated.
 - The force model can output extra observations (which can then be outputted by xdyn).